sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### User Identity Attributes (Data)

-Characteristics or attributes associated with a user's identity, such as username, email address, role, permissions, or affiliations.
+**User Identity Attributes:** Characteristics or attributes associated with a user's identity, such as username, email address, role, permissions, or affiliations.

 ```{list-table}
 :header-rows: 1